Slow Cooker Chocolate Cherry Dump Cake

 Instructions

-• Lightly grease the inside of your slow cooker with non-stick spray.
+• Lightly grease a 5- to 7-quart slow cooker with nonstick cooking spray.

 • Spread the cherry pie filling evenly across the bottom of the slow cooker.